Sign up

 Develops ability to:

-Think and Find - Identifying Concepts
+Think and Find - General Concepts

-Think and Find is a fun matching activity that helps children learn new words and practice important thinking skills.
+Think and Find is a matching activity that helps children learn new words and practice important thinking skills.
 It encourages children to develop conceptual thinking by matching pictures based on characteristics, improving their ability to notice details and make connections.
 This supports language growth, memory, and decision-making.
 It also serves as a natural path to categoristaion.

 Develops ability to: